golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 * **Choose** whether you would like this project or the *Offset Curve Composition* (3.2) to be your main focus for this week.
 * **Write** code to take a dot on an interesting walk.
 Your code may be written in any programming language you prefer, and should produce a design that consists of **exactly one line**.
 Some [possible springboards](https://github.com/golanlevin/DrawingWithMachines/blob/main/lectures/topics/walking_a_dot/README.md) from the Coding Train are linked below, but you are by no means limited to these.
 * ***HA HA BUT*** in addition to specifying your dot's path in `x` and `y`, you are *also* asked to specify its path in `z` — which will be used to govern *pen pressure* on the Bantam ArtFrame.
 In order to do this, your software will need to export G-Code directly — *not* SVG!
 Some code templates for doing this are below.
 * **Plot** your drawing.
-I have provided a *black PigmaBB brush pen* in your kit specifically for this exercise — it has excellent pressure response within a range of ~3-5mm of z-height.
+I have provided a *black PigmaBB brush pen* in your kit specifically for this exercise — it has excellent pressure response within a range of ~1-2mm of z-height.
 You may need to do some tests on scrap paper to reckon your pen's position and the z-travel specified by your code.
-* For this assignment, I recommend you **limit** your paper size to no larger than 11x17 or 12x18; **limit** your total line length to no more than 100,000 millimeters; and **limit** your feed rate to 5000-10000 mm/minute.
+* For this assignment, I recommend you **limit** your paper size to no larger than 11x17 or 12x18; **limit** your total line length to no more than 100,000 millimeters; and **limit** your feed rate to 5000-10000 mm/minute (thus: a 10-15 minute plot).
 These parameters will afford the best chances for your design to look good, and for everyone to get a fair chance to use the Bantam plotter.
 * *Optionally*, **record** a time-lapse video of the Bantam plotter in action.
 Speak with the professor or TA about how to do this.
 * Having everyone depend on a single plotter entails certain risks.
-If there is a failure situation of some sort, please just **fall back** to using an AxiDraw or HP7475A plotter. *(You'll have to jettison your pressure work.)*
+If there is a failure situation of some sort, please **fall back** to using an AxiDraw or HP7475A plotter. *(You'll have to jettison your pressure work.)*
 * **Create** a post in the Discord channel, `#33-dot-walk`.
 * **Embed** a scan or photograph of your plotted project in your Discord post.
 * **Write** a few sentences in your Discord post that describe your approach, what you struggled with, and what you learned. **Indicate** whether this is your major or minor project for the unit.